Close Menu

 Han Hyo-joo in Romantics Anonymous

 Central to Hana’s trajectory is her love and association with chocolate, which the series never lets us forget.
 Do not, I repeat, do not skip each episode’s opening credits because each one depicts a different kind of chocolate being made.
-And, for Sosuke’s motives, each episode offers us a deeper look into the importance of ingredients, customer relations, and the like, offering many beautiful cinematic moments in the countryside as the two travel to each vendor location.
+And, for Sosuke’s motives, each episode offers us a deeper look into the importance of ingredients, customer relations, and similar themes, providing many beautiful cinematic moments in the countryside as the two travel to each vendor location.
 Yes, it’s a love story, but also an homage to chocolatiering.

 In the romance genre, it’s incredibly difficult to make something feel comforting, yet still fresh.
 With Romantics Anonymous, they succeed and then some.
 Even with its tropes, the undeniable likability fostered by Sosuke’s and Hana’s struggles makes you immediately want the best for them.
 And with Shun Oguri’s and Han Hyo-joo’s chemistry and flow, they give their all to make this unlikely couple pop.